 Flower and Ash

 In 2014, after retiring from a career that had nothing to do with clay, I returned to the particular form of expression that ceramics lends itself to.
-Mostly I electric fire but occasionally have opportunity to get pieces into a wood burning kiln.
-That year I was invited to join in the launch of a fantastic, huge, anagama kiln, named Fushigigama (loosely “wonder kiln”), on the campus of the New Hampshire Institute of Art’s (NHIA) Sharon Art Center, in the back woods of rural New Hampshire.
+Mostly I electric fire but occasionally have the opportunity to get pieces into a wood-burning kiln.
+That year I was invited to join in the launch of a fantastic, huge, angama kiln, named Fushigigama (loosely “wonder kiln”), on the campus of the New Hampshire Institute of Art’s (NHIA) Sharon Art Center, in the backwoods of rural New Hampshire.
+(2020 update-the Center has closed and the NHIA is now the New England College Institute of Art and Design.)

 I didn’t have a working studio at the time and made my pieces on a kitchen table, dried them on top of my washing machine, and glazed them on top of the dryer.
 I made a table piece called "Escape Box".
 It is porcelain and has only a bit of a shino glaze on the textured portion of the lid.